filipbalucha/CS-Research-Project/README.md

+# Benchmarking different A* heuristics
 ## Part of the IB Diploma Programme
-Source code used to benchmark different heuristics for the A* algorithm.
-Part of an independent research project (IB Extended Essay) in Computer Science that I undertook in Summer 2018.
+Part of an independent research project (IB Extended Essay) in Computer Science that I undertook in Summer 2018 in which I benchmarked different heuristics for the A* algorithm.